Contact & Hours

 Full-Time Study: Course load of 12 or more units per semester (6 units per winter/summer session).

-General Education: Portion of the graduation requirements which include completion of courses in several areas: Natural Sciences; Social and Behavioral Sciences; Arts/Humanities; Language and Rationality; Health and Physical Education.
+General Education: Portion of the graduation requirements which include completion of courses in several subject areas: Natural Sciences; Social and Behavioral Sciences; Arts/Humanities; Language and Rationality; Health and Physical Education.

 Grade: Value placed on course achievement given on a four-point scale where A= 4 grade points, B = 3 grade points, C = 2 grade points, D = 1 grade point, and F = 0.